gearvrf/GearVRf-Demos/README.md

 A simple sample that creates a quad and applies a texture to it.

 ### gvr-solarsystem
-A sample that shows both heirarchy and animation.
+A sample that shows both hierarchy and animation.

 ### gvr-switch
 A sample that shows how to use the GVRSwitch node.